RunestoneInteractive/httlads/_sources/Happiness/CaseStudy1_P2.rst

 As you found out, there are some rows that have a value of #N/A in them.
-This is because one spreadsheet has the name "United States" and the other spreadsheet has "United States of America".
+This is because one spreadsheet has the name "Venezuela, RB" and the other spreadsheet has "Venezuela (Bolivarian Republic of)".
 We know these are the same but the computer does not make the match.
 You will need to clean up this data manually by making the names match where they don't already.
 This is also why the countries of the world spreadsheet contains the column that has a three letter code for each